8th Annual John T. Irwin National Tournament of Senior State Champions

 GENERAL INFORMATION

 The John T. Irwin National Tournament of Senior State Champions is an annual invitational event run by US Chess that has determined the Irwin National Champion since 2018.
-The 2023 co-champions were Grandmaster Jesse Kraai (2452, MD) and International Master Nikoloz Managadze (2434, NJ) . $11,599 in prizes will be awarded, including $2,500 to the champion.
-The champion will qualify for the US Senior Championship.
+The 2024 champion was IM Nikoloz Managadze (2449, NJ).
+A total of $7,100 in prizes will be awarded, including $2,500 to the champion.
+The champion will qualify for the US Senior Championship as long as eligibility requirements are met.
 Any tournament-qualification prize will be determined by tiebreak—not by a playoff.

-The next Irwin will be held Saturday, July 27 - Tuesday, July 30, 2024 in Norfolk, VA at the Sheraton Norfolk Waterside Hotel with hotel accommodations available using US Chess' reduced rate during the 124th Annual U.S. Open Chess Championship.
+The next Irwin will be held Monday, July 28 - Thursday, July 31, 2025, in Middleton, WI at the Madison Marriott West with hotel accommodations available using US Chess' reduced rate during the 125th Annual U.S. Open Chess Championship.
 If calling, mention U.S. Open Chess.

 NOTE: If the host hotel’s room block is full, check out the US Open’s webpage for updates.
-Players who complete all 6 rounds of the Irwin may register onsite at Chess Control for the U.S. Open’s 4-day schedule, 6-day schedule, or 9-day schedule (with byes) for 50% of the early registration fee.
+Players who complete all six rounds of the Irwin may register onsite at Chess Control for the U.S. Open’s 4-day schedule, 5-day schedule, or 7-day schedule (with byes) for 50% of the early registration fee

 QUALIFICATION

-Each state affiliate may nominate 1 player to represent its residents 50+ years old as of the first day of the Irwin, and that state representative will receive free entry to the Irwin.
-Washington, DC will be considered a state, and California will be considered 2 states (Northern California and Southern California).
+Each state affiliate may nominate one player to represent its residents 50+ years old as of the first day of the Irwin, and that state representative will receive free entry to the Irwin.
+Washington, D.C. will be considered a state, and California will be considered two states (Northern California and Southern California).
 US Chess recommends the following methods of qualification, in descending order of preference:

 1. The highest finishing resident in a championship section that is restricted to players 50+ years old as of the first day of the Irwin.